cepharum/sails-qualify/README.md

 * `sails-qualify sass`

-This qualifier is trying to switch your existing sailsjs project to work with SASS instead of LESS.
+TO BE ADDED: This qualifier is trying to switch your existing sailsjs project to work with SASS instead of LESS.

 * `sails-qualify pug`

-This qualifier switches views to be written in pug (fka jade) instead of ejs.
+TO BE ADDED: This qualifier switches views to be written in pug (fka jade) instead of ejs.

 * `sails-qualify angular2`

-This qualifier is setting up support for angular2 based client side application compile using ahead-of-time compiler `ngc`.
+TO BE ADDED: This qualifier is setting up support for angular2 based client side application compile using ahead-of-time compiler `ngc`.

 ## Extending